matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 #### Message reference

-These are the messages that are exchanged between the devices to negotiate the sign in and set up of E2EE.
+These are the messages that are exchanged between the devices via the secure channel to negotiate the sign in and set up of E2EE.

 ##### `m.login.protocols`